Loading...

 Choulou

-Choulou is a village located in the center of Paphos district and east of Ezousa river, where the valley has created a forestry atmosphere.
+Choulou is a village situated in the heart of the Paphos district, east of the Ezousa river, where the surrounding valley creates a picturesque forestry ambiance.

-The main church of the village is located in the southwestern part of Choulou and it is dedicated to Panagia Pantanassa (translated as “Virgin Mary Most-Holy Queen of All”).
-The church was built on the 13th century and initially was part of the private feudal estate.
-At the entrance of the village is situated the byzantine chapel of Saint George, built during the 12th century.
-On the hill overlooking the village, it is the Holy Cross chapel (Timios Stavros), constructed in 1970.
-During the Frankish domination, at the same location it was located the military watch tower.
-A remnant and highlight of the Turkish-Cypriot population that resided in Choulou, is the mosque with a minaret.
-The current mosque was built in 1962.
-Before the Ottoman occupation of the island (16th century), the site was a Latin church dedicated to Saint George, constructed by the Latin population residing in the region.
+The main church, located in the southwestern part of Choulou, is dedicated to Panagia Pantanassa ("Virgin Mary Most-Holy Queen of All").
+Built during the 13th century, it initially belonged to the private feudal estate.
+At the village entrance stands the Byzantine chapel of Saint George, dating back to the 12th century.
+On the hill overlooking the village, the Holy Cross chapel (Timios Stavros) was constructed in 1970.
+During the Frankish rule, the same location housed a military watchtower.
+Reminiscent of the Turkish-Cypriot population that once lived in Choulou, a mosque with a minaret stands as a historical vestige.
+The current mosque was built in 1962 and was previously a Latin church dedicated to Saint George, erected by the Latin population residing in the region before the Ottoman occupation of the island in the 16th century.

-Choulou consists also part of the wine-producing villages of Cyprus (Krasochoria).
-It is included in the wine route “Vouni Panagias-Ampelitis”, a mountainous area, situated east of Paphos city, nestled in the forest and surrounded by vineyards.
-At the region, they are cultivated more than 20 grape varieties, with Carignan Noir and Cabernet Sauvignon being the most distinguished ones.
+Choulou is also part of the wine-producing villages of Cyprus (Krasochoria) and is included in the wine route "Vouni Panagias-Ampelitis."
+Nestled in a forested area east of Paphos city and surrounded by vineyards, the region cultivates more than 20 grape varieties, with Carignan Noir and Cabernet Sauvignon being prominent examples.

-From its long history and fairy tales to the monuments and the vineyards, Choulou is a charming village brimming with traditional character and beauty at every corner.
-Occupying a spot on the steep hills of Paphos district, it leaves a lasting impression.
+From its long history and enchanting tales to its historical monuments and vineyard-clad surroundings, Choulou is a captivating village that exudes traditional character and beauty from every angle.
+Perched on the steep hills of the Paphos district, it leaves a lasting impression on all who visit.

 Other locations